oelison/ioBroker.matrix-org/README.md

 ### Usage

 Add as many instances as you need.
-Add a value to matrix-org.0.sendMessage on the way you like, with blockly or js
+Add a value to matrix-org.0.sendMessage on the way you like, with js Or use: sendTo("matrix-org.0", "Hello World!"); in js Or use the blockly symbol in Sendto

 ### ToDo
-* blockly symbol is missing
+* remove the sendMessage?

 ## Changelog
 <!--
     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* blockly added
+* onMessage method added

 ### 0.0.3 (2022-06-26)
 * Invalid workflow line 54 in test-and-release.yml (leading space removed)